Pricci's Free Daily Feature Race Analysis

 column and daily blogs under the "Pricci's Morning Line"

-Taking Hunting to win at 2-1 or greater, and exacta boxes with the two listed contenders.
+Taking a filly, Sherine, to win at 3-1 or greater, keying her first and second in trifectas with the other listed contenders.

 Written by John Pricci